mcollina/borp/README.md

 Here are the available reporters:

-* `gh`: emits `::error` workflow commands for GitHub Actions to show inlined error.
+* `gh`: emits `::error` workflow commands for GitHub Actions to show inlined errors.
 Enabled by default when running on GHA.
 * `tap`: outputs the test results in the TAP format.
 * `spec`: outputs the test results in a human-readable format.
 * `dot`: outputs the test results in a compact format, where each passing test is represented by a ., and each failing test is represented by a X.